serviceprototypinglab/cndbbench/README.md

 1. Git clone the repository to your directory.
 2. Open the terminal and go to your directory.
 3. In the file config.json change the test_name file and the configuration for the database that you want to test.
+   (Note: This is no longer strictly necessary as all values can be overridden with configuration variables.)
 4. Execute the next line:
     - docker build -t benchmark ./Benchmark/

-We this command we create the image benchmark using our Dockerfile.
+   With this command we create the benchmark container image using our Dockerfile.
    And now we have all the images, the officials for the databases and the benchmark image.
+5. Test the benchmark container standalone:
+    - docker run -ti --env host_mongo=127.0.0.1 --env port_mongo=8080 benchmark
-5. Execute the next line:
+6. Execute the next line to set up the entire testbed:
     - docker-compose up

-We this command we start of the containers using the definition in docker-compose.yml.
+   With this command we start of the containers using the definition in docker-compose.yml.

-Note: The step 3 is only necessary the first time for create the image benchmark.
+Note: The step 3 is only necessary the first time for creating the benchmark container image.

 ## Next steps